pantheon-systems/documentation/source/content/guides/decoupled/wp-gatsby-frontend-starters/02-create.md

 ## Create Your Project on Pantheon

-Make sure you meet the following prerequisites before you continue.
+Make sure you meet the prerequisites below before you continue.

 * You are using a Git repository and you have connected your GitHub account.

 * You are using WordPress as your CMS.

-You have installed your WordPress site using the Decoupled WordPress Recommended Project configuration, which has the `wp-graphql` plugin enabled.
+* You have installed your WordPress site using the [Decoupled WordPress Recommended Project](https://github.com/pantheon-upstreams/decoupled-wordpress-composer-managed) configuration, which has the `wp-graphql` plugin enabled.

-1. Click the **Gatsby + WordPress** template and select a Git provider listed under **Choose your Git provider**, and then click **Continue**.
+1. Click the **Gatsby + WordPress** template, select your Git provider under **Choose your Git provider**, and then click **Continue**.

 1. Select your desired GitHub account and enter the repository name.
-You can select **Make this a private repository** to provide greater security for you Git repository.
+You can select **Make this a private repository** to provide greater security for your Git repository.

 1. Select the WordPress CMS backend from the drop-down menu.

 1. Select the site environment from which to source the content.
-You can source content from Live, Test, or Dev environment.
+You can source content from the Live, Test, or Dev environment.

-1. Optionally, you can set the Environment Variables in the **Advanced Setting** section.

 1. Click **Continue**.
 You are directed to a new page with the site name, deployment, and build information and status.

 1. Click **Build Details** to view the build log.

+1. Refer to the [Set Environment Variables](/guides/decoupled/wp-gatsby-frontend-starters/environment-variables) section to set environment variables for local development and Decoupled Preview, as well as steps to connect to Multidev environments.